PREV NEXT

 Thermal Processes

-Certain dyes become opaque when heated by a laser or through direct contact with a heating element.
-The dye can be applied to a variety of substrates, including plastic, metal or paper.
-The process is irreversable, limiting it to applications like write-once optical discs and thermal printing.
+Certain dyes become opaque when heated by a laser or by direct contact with a heating element.
+The dye can be applied to a variety of substrates including plastic, metal or paper.
+The process is irreversible, limiting it to applications like write-once optical discs and thermal printing.

 Optical Disc